-This portion of God’s words contains a total of five sections that were all expressed by Christ between June 1992 and August 2014.
+This portion of God’s words contains a total of four sections that were all expressed by Christ between June 1992 and September 2005.
 The majority are based on recordings of Christ’s sermons and fellowships as He traveled among the churches.
 They have not been modified in any way, nor have they been subsequently altered by Christ.
 The remaining sections were personally written by Christ (when Christ writes, He does so in a single sitting, without stopping to think or carrying out any editing, and His words are entirely the expression of the Holy Spirit—this is beyond all doubt).
 Rather than separating these two kinds of utterance, we have presented them together, using the original order in which they were expressed; this allows us to see, from the entirety of His utterances, the steps of God’s work, and understand how He works during each phase, which is beneficial to people’s knowledge of the steps of God’s work and the wisdom of God.

 The first eight chapters of “The Words of Christ As He Walked in the Churches I”—collectively referred to as “The Path”—are a small portion of the words spoken by Christ as He stood on an equal footing with man.
 Despite their apparent insipidness, they brim with God’s love and concern for mankind.
 Prior to this, God spoke from the perspective of the third heaven, which opened up a great distance between Him and man, and made people afraid to approach God, much less ask Him to provide for their lives.
 In “The Path,” therefore, God spoke to man as an equal and pointed out the direction of the way, thus restoring man’s relationship with God to its original state; people no longer doubted whether God was still employing a method of speaking, and were no longer haunted by the terror of the trial of death.
 God descended from the third heaven to earth, people came before God’s throne from the lake of fire and brimstone, they cast off the specter of “the service-doers,” and like newborn calves, they officially accepted the baptism of God’s words.
 Only then was God able to talk intimately with them and do more of the work of providing them with life.
 The purpose of God humbling Himself as a person was for Him to get closer to people, reducing the distance between them and Him, allowing Him to gain people’s recognition and trust, and inspiring in people the conviction to pursue life and follow God.
 The eight chapters of “The Path” can be summed up as the keys by which God opens the doors to people’s hearts, and together they form a sugar-coated pill that He gives to man.
 Only by God doing this are people able to pay close attention to God’s repeated teachings and reprimands.
 It could be said that it was only after this that God officially began the work of providing life and expressing the truth in this current stage of work, as He continued to speak: “What Viewpoint Believers Ought to Hold” and “On the Steps of God’s Work”….
 Does such a method not show God’s wisdom and His earnest intentions?
 This is the very start of Christ’s provision of life, so the truths are a little shallower than subsequent sections.
 The principle behind this is very simple: God works according to mankind’s needs.
 He does not act or speak blindly; only God fully understands mankind’s needs, and no other has greater love and understanding for man.